bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 uImage-sc.vX.X.X.4k - 4k page kernel
 uImage-sc.vX.X.X.64k.nosmp - 64k page kernel

-As an example let's start working in a base directory on our Debian building machine and download these files.
+As an example, let's start working in a base directory on our Debian building machine and download these files.
 Check the URL you are using to download.

     wget https://github.com/bertofurth/Seagate-Central-Modern-Slot-In-Kernel/releases/download/v1.7/uImage-sc.v6.1.28.4k